Consumer Protection Act 2007

 Casual trading licences

-The Act gives the Minister for Business, Enterprise, and Innovation powers to introduce statutory guidelines to local authorities when issuing casual trading licences.
+The Act gives the Minister for Enterprise, Trade and Employment powers to introduce statutory guidelines to local authorities when issuing casual trading licences.
 Non-statutory guidelines were issued to local authorities in July 2005 and again in July 2006 to be implemented on a voluntary basis.
 In August 2018, as part of a major review of national casual trading legislation, the Minister launched a public consultation.
 The review process is due to finish during 2020.